homemaxico/mist-ap41-challenge-resolver/README.md

 # mist-ap41-challenge-resolver

-This is a C implementation of the SHA256 HMAC based challange of the mist AP 41.
+This is a C implementation of the SHA256 HMAC based challenge implemented on the mist AP41.

-I based my work on https://github.com/neggles/mist-ap41 , all of this wouldn't be possible witouth it, please make sure to check it out!, it cointains all the info on how to acess the device's serial console, witouth even opening the access point!
+I based my work on https://github.com/neggles/mist-ap41 , all of this wouldn't be possible witouth it, please make sure to check it out!.
+It cointains all the info on how to acess the device's serial console, you don't need to even open the device.

 From the device /etc/inittab file, we can see console_login attached to the console listining to the serial port:
 ```
 # Put a getty on the serial port
 console::respawn:/sbin/getty -l /bin/console_login -L console 0 vt100
 ```
 At the console promt, console_login will present a base64 encoded SHA256 HMAC challenge, with an initial 'B'.
 If the setting developer=true is present in the uboot enviroment (uboot settings are stored on 24c64 eeprom).

-I reverse engenirined the binary console_login, I plan to write a guide on all the painfull steps that I had to endure (I knew noting about ghidra or arm v7 elf structure), in case another poor soul encountres a similar problem in the future, but for now this is a quick overview of the developer challenge:
+I reverse engineering the binary console_login and I plan to write a guide with all the painfull steps that I had to endure (I knew noting about ghidra or arm v7 elf structure), in case another poor soul encountres a similar problem in the future, but for now this is a quick overview of the developer challenge:

 The challenge has the following structure: